Software Testing Best Practices

 Write Tests for Maximum Coverage

-We should write all types of tests that cover most of the functionalities of the software.
+We should write all types of tests covering most of the software’s functionalities.
 In addition, it is better to include all the valid/predicted conditions and unpredicted conditions for the test cases.
 This will test each functionality of the software against all possible outcomes.

 Writing tests for maximum coverage will assist your QA team in recognizing the gaps in QA testing.
 As a result, you will be aware of the software components in your application that lack test coverage.
 Moreover, it evaluates the standard of existing tests and figures out useless test cases.